23eg106b14-create/MoodyO-MEAN_1/README.md

 # 🎵 MoodyO - Mood-Based Audio Player

-A beautiful, interactive mood-based music player with admin panel and MongoDB integration.
+A beautiful, interactive mood-based music player with admin panel and MongoDB integration, now built with MEAN stack (MongoDB, Express.js, Angular, Node.js).

 ## 🚀 How to Run This Project